alphacentauri82/scoutx/README.md

 Thanks to [@mariacarlinahernandez](https://github.com/mariacarlinahernandez) for the SMS to get BG Data feature 💜

+I'm super honoured for all the support and help from [The Nightscout Foundation](https://www.nightscoutfoundation.org/), [Parley Labs](https://parleylabs.com/) and [Helium](https://helium.com) - Making it possible to get the necessary equipment to assemble more trackers and test connectivity with #ThePeoplesNetwork.
+From the bottom of my heart: thank you!

 ## Contributing

 All contributions are welcome.
 Make sure you follow the [code of conduct](CODE_OF_CONDUCT.MD) in this repository.